 |Professor in the Department of Classics and Ancient History||209 38 North Bailey|

 Tied in with my work on the ERC-funded ‘Living Poets’ project (2012-2015), my next cluster of publications focuses on how imaginary life-writing has shaped the reception of ancient texts.
-Afterlives of the Roman Poets: Biofiction and the Reception of Latin Poetry (Cambridge University Press, 2019) is a cultural history of the reception of Roman poetry as seen through the fictional biographies (or ‘biofictions’) of its authors; it brings together debates on authorship and life-writing to rethink the role of life-writing in Roman poetry and its reception.
-Together with Barbara Graziosi, I have also edited a collection of essays on the poet’s tomb as a site of reception poised between text and material culture (Oxford University Press, 2018).
+My second monograph, Afterlives of the Roman Poets: Biofiction and the Reception of Latin Poetry (Cambridge University Press, 2019), is a cultural history of the reception of Roman poetry as seen through the fictional biographies (or ‘biofictions’) of its authors.
+The book brings the concept of biofiction to bear on the role of life-writing in Roman poetry and its reception, and has been described as ‘one of the most significant contributions to current debates on the form’ (Journal of Roman Studies, 2021).
+The project also underpins Tombs of the Ancient Poets (Oxford University Press, 2018), edited with Barbara Graziosi, which looks at the poet’s tomb as a site of reception between text and material culture.

 I edit the book series New Directions in Classics (Bloomsbury) with Fiachra Mac Góráin and Charles Martindale.
 I am executive committee member of the Classical Reception Studies Network, member of the Internationaler Arbeitskreis Hermann Broch, and affiliated member of the Princeton Postclassicisms network.

-I welcome enquiries from potential PhD students and postdoctoral researchers interested in topics in Latin literature and classical reception, biography/life-writing, fragments and fragmentation, classics in twentieth-century literature (especially modernism and after), and theoretical and interdisciplinary approaches.
+I welcome enquiries from potential PhD students and postdoctoral researchers interested in topics in Latin literature and classical reception, biography/life-writing, fragments and fragmentation, classics in twentieth-century literature (especially modernism), and other topics related to my research.

 School Talks and Outreach

-I am very happy to give school talks on topics in Latin literature (especially Virgil) and Classical reception for students of Classics, Classical Civilization and English Literature (including classical themes in the authors on the current ‘Poetry’ section for the AQA A’ Level syllabus).
+I am very happy to give school talks on topics in Latin literature (especially Virgil) and Classical reception for students of Classics, Classical Civilization and English Literature.

 - Latin Poetry